 iPhone 8 vs iPhone X – Battery Differences

-We know the wireless charging is a big one of this generation iPhone highlights, with Qi technology.
+We know the wireless charging is a big one for this generation of iPhones with Qi technology.
 Also, USB charging is supported on all 3 devices.
-But there still are some differences about their power and battery.
+But there still are some differences in their power and battery.

 Compared to iPhone 7, iPhone 8 just lasts as same as iPhone 7, while iPhone X lasts 2 hours longer. iPhone X talking time is 21 hours, while iPhone 8 is 14 hours; As for audio playback, iPhone X is up to 60 hours, while iPhone 8 is 40 hours; However, they last same time for the internet browsing, and video playing.